-The Journal of the Portuguese Society of Dermatology and Venereology is an official organ of the Portuguese Society of Dermatology and Venereology.
+The Journal of the Portuguese Society of Dermatology and Venereology (SPDV) is the official organ of the Portuguese Society of Dermatology and Venereology.
 The overriding criteria for publication are scientific merit and originality.

 The J Port Soc Dermatol Venereol is signatory of the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals, issued by the International Committee of Medical Journal Editors (ICMJE Recommendations), and follows the Committee on Publication Ethics (COPE) guidelines.

 Publishing with J Port Soc Dermatol Venereol

 Reasons for publishing

 - Speed: We offer fast publication while maintaining rigorous peer review;

 - Quality: We are committed to the highest standards of peer review.

 - Indexed in Repositório Científico de Acesso Aberto em Portugal (Scientific Open Access Repository of Portugal - RCAAP);

 - Indexed in ÍndexRMP;

 - Open Access – maximum visibility: